Simple veggie hacks for fussy eaters

 One of the best long-term strategies for supporting children to eat more veggies is serving them more frequently.
-Passive learning is slow and takes consistency and frequently a long time, but it is how our children learn most things – like reading.
+Passive learning is slow and takes consistency and frequently a long time, but it is how your children learn most things – like understanding language.

-However, like reading, the more immersed in the experience we are, the more likely we are to do well at it.
+However, like understanding language, the more immersed in the experience you are, the more likely you are to do well at it.

-- Raw veggies – starting with the basics!
-Many children are far more comfortable with raw rather than cooked veggies.
-This is in large part due to the texture.
+- Raw veg – start with the basics!
+Many children are more comfortable with raw rather than cooked veg, in large part due to the texture.
 A raw carrot is fairly dry and crunchy, whereas a steamed one can feel ‘mushy’.

-Moving from raw to cooked can often be done in stages where we ever so slightly cook a raw carrot or bean, for example, so our child gets used to a slightly cooked version.
+Over time you can move from raw to cooked.
+This is likely a process and can often be done in stages where you ever so slightly steam a raw carrot or bean, for example, so your child gets used to a cooked version.

-Many veggies are okay raw.
-I will not list the obvious but will talk a little about some lesser offered options:
+Many veg are okay raw.
+I will not list the obvious but will talk about some lesser offered options:

 - Raw orange sweet potato (kumara) – yes, this is okay to eat and has a very mild flavour.